dougbrown1048/ETR107-Final-Project/README.md

 ### Introduction

 **For ETR237**
 For ETR237 I created a slot-car truck that regulated its own speed autonomously.
 The primary factor relating to safe operating speed for a slot car is the distance to the next corner.
 I used an ultrasonic distance sensor mounted on the truck to measure how far it is to the next curve on the track and to send that information to an Adafruit Feather motor control setup, also mounted on the car.
-I programmed an algorithm into the Feather that used the sensor distance data as an input to then control the output voltage accordingly.
-Be aware if you attempt to repeat this project that the Adafruit motor shield that I used is not robust enough for this project to work at full power.
+I programmed an algorithm into the Feather that used the sensor distance data as an input to then control the output voltage accordingly.  **Be aware** if you attempt to repeat this project, the Adafruit motor shield that I used is not robust enough for this project to work at full power.
 Slot cars can readily draw more current than the motor shield can handle.
 The result is a rather catastrophic failure of the motor driver.

 **For ETR107**